alphaMJL/odin_reformer/README.md

 Relevant code can be found in:

 views/users/new.html.erb
+views/users/edit.html.erb
 controllers/users_controllers.rb

-The only view is the new.html
+The only view is the new.html and edit.html
 Validations are set to only precence: true